 Resistance bands can assist you with certain exercises, but they cannot be used in the same way as dumbbells.
 For example, a resistance band can help you add more control to abdominal exercises such as Pilates-style rollbacks or crunches.

 I’m a big fan of quality movement over quantity.
-Resistance bands really allow you to work on perfecting your technique with exercises like this.
-Assisted-style exercises such as a Pilates-style rollback or leg lowers with a resistance band (see image below) allow you to move to the next progression level without sacrificing your technique.
+Resistance bands really help you perfect your technique with exercises like this.
+Assisted-style exercises, such as a Pilates-style roll back or leg lowers with a resistance band (see image below), allow you to move to the next progression level without sacrificing your technique.
 Therefore, they’re a great progression tool to have in your equipment kit.

 Chin-ups are another exercise where bands are great for offering resistance.
 When you need more assistance with your chin-ups, you can use bands with greater resistance.
 As you become stronger and get closer to pulling your body weight, you can use bands with progressively less resistance.